anthony-devarti/anthony-devarti.github.io/README.md

 ### What methods do you use to help yourself get unstuck?
 If I find myself stuck, I try to give myself another task to work on.
 I like to keep a running to-do list at all times, and if I can't complete one task, I will try to get it to a stable, fresh starting point, then move onto something else.
 When I come back, I can try to apply "fresh eyes" to the problem and that can help me look at it from another angle.
 I also try to think of other places I have seen this successfully implemented, and look to see how it was addressed there.
 If I look at a few places and find that multiple are solving the problem the same way, I do a deep dive in reading about that solution, to see if I can understand why it was used, how it works, and if that solution is applicable to my situation.

+# Two Weeks Down!

+### What are your thoughts about the roles HTML, CSS, and JavaScript play in the process of rendering content and providing a user experience?
+It makes sense, in theory, how all 3 work together to apply structure, style, and behavior to content.
+I'm convinced that more experience working will this will make it feel more comfortable and intuitive.

+### What are some objects that your blog incorporates?
+As of right now, the whole thing is in markdown.